HackathonBITeam10/silverconnections/README.md

 ### Code

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): This projects used Bootstrap 4 to make the site responsive and to include such features as grids and cards.
+-   All code was written by the developers of BI Team 10 for the Code Institute July Hackathon 2020.

 ### Content

--   All content was written by the developer.
+-   All content was written by the developers on this team.

 -   Colors used in the project were considered for their emotional effectiveness as outlined in the following document [here](https://www.creativebloq.com/web-design/12-colours-and-emotions-they-evoke-61515112).

 ### Media

--   <em>To be added later</em>
+-   [Youtube](https://youtube.com/) - Instructional videos for Skype were taken from YouTube.
+-   [Google Images](https://images.google.com/) - Icons and instructional images were taken from Google Images with licence for re-use allowed.

 ### Acknowledgements